Malta entry requirements for Zambia passport holders

 RequirementDetailsStatus

-Apply at the Maltese embassy or visa centre
+Apply for a visa at the nearest Maltese embassy or consulate

 Valid passport